 Canonical says that the actual date to announce the vulnerabilities was Jan 9 so it was preparing to release updates before the date.“The original coordinated disclosure date was planned for January 9 and we have been driving toward that date to release fixes.
 Due to the early disclosure, we are trying to accelerate the release, but we don’t yet have an earlier ETA when the updates will be released.
 We will release Ubuntu Security Notices when the updates are available”, Ubuntu said.

 The security patches for Meltdown and Spectre from Ubuntu are yet to be announced.

 Happily, RedHat has released the patches to protect its users against Meltdown.
 The patches named “RHSA-2018:0013 – Security Advisory” and “RHSA-2018:0012 – Security Advisory” released on 4th, Jan 2018.
 You can read more about the security patches here and here.

 SUSE has released patches for its most recent SUSE Linux Enterprice (SLE) versions.
 For other SLE versions, the patches will be released shortly.

 Debian is tracking the vulnerabilities.
 They’ve not yet released any patch against the two flaws.

 Linux kernel developers had already seen this vulnerability coming and fixed it.
 Look here.
-But another issue arises after applying fix is that several software's performance will drop.
-For example, PostreSQL database is estimated to experience 17% drop in performance.
+But another issue arises after applying fix is that several software performance will drop.
+For example, PostreSQL database is estimated to experience a 17% drop in performance.